Danialgharaie/mutant-landscape/README.md

 to the new best sequence.

 Fallback mutations are guided by the ProSST matrix even when no allowed sites remain.
 Positions are ranked by the number and sum of negative scores, and random choices are drawn from the best-ranked (least deleterious) sites.

+When running with multiple islands, each sub-population maintains an adaptive grid archive of elites.
+Individuals migrate between islands every few generations to share beneficial mutations.

 ## Self-Adaptive Parameters